sinatra/sinatra.github.com/faq.markdown

 ---------------------------------

 Yes.
 As of Sinatra 0.9.2, Sinatra is fully Ruby 1.9 and Rack 1.0 compatible.
+Since 1.1 you do not have to deal with encodings on your own, unless you want to.

 How do I get the "route" for the current page? {#path_info}
 ----------------------------------------------